pteasima/BetterEnvironment/README.md

 }
 ```

-Works with any `EvironmentKey` and is purely additive.
+Works with any `EnvironmentKey` and is purely additive.